alariva/laravel-email-domain-blacklist/readme.md

 # Projects using this package

-I built this package to off-load some code in my application [Fimedi NET](https://www.fimedi.net), a clinical nutrition control app for dietitians and patients.
+I built this package to offload some code in my application [Fimedi NET](https://www.fimedi.net), a clinical nutrition control app for dietitians and patients.

+# ToDo

+  * Update the project lexicon to avoid the use of offensive terms.

 # Contributing